 And while Botox was initially popularized by women in their 40s and 50s, younger patients including millennials are now scheduling regular treatments with prevention in mind.
 The dosing and location of injection should be tailored based on a patient’s desired goals, skin quality, and muscle function.
-Learn more about our botox services offered in New JerseyA post shared by Alexis L. Parcells MD (@alexisparcellsmd)
+Learn more about our offers for Botox in New Jersey.A post shared by Alexis L. Parcells MD (@alexisparcellsmd)

 While most patients are thrilled with their youthful look, the treatment is only effective for about 12 weeks on average.

 However, research has suggested that after two years of treatment, results may last with less frequent injections.

 The study looked at 50 women aged 30-50 years who received regular Botox injections every four months for the first two years of treatment.
 After two years, the injections were reduced to every six months instead of every 3-4 months.

 The results?
 Doctors found that after two years of treatment, reducing treatment frequency to six months led to similar results as the more frequent treatments.